joinpursuit/AC_4_Web/units/fundamentals/lessons/callbacks/callbacks_update.md

 The code above works the same as the earlier code.
 The function definition looks the same as when we define a function using the `const` keyword.
 The only difference is instead of storing the function into a variable, we are immediately passing it as an argument. **Remember, a function in JavaScript is a value, just like a string or an integer.**

-### Asynchronous Programming

-We traditionally think of code as being executed from top to bottom such that lower code waits for code higher up to complete before being executed.

-Many programming languages operate this way but this is not always useful.
-For example, when you log into Facebook there is a lot of information being loaded to the page.
-As the different information loads on the page, it gets displayed.
-This might mean your buttons and side bar appear but the timeline takes longer to load.
-Imagine if you had to wait for _everything_ to be loaded before it was displayed on the page--this would not be a good user experience because you could be staring at a blank screen waiting for it to load for a while!

-**Asynchronous programming** solves this problem by starting a process and then moving on to the next process and starting that, regardless of whether or not the first process has completed.
-This is good because, like with our Facebook example, you can get multiple parts of the page loading without having to wait for any one part to finish first.
-Another way to think of asynchronous programming would be ordering at the deli.
-You place your sandwich order with one employee, another starts making your sandwich, and the next person in line can place their order.
-If I order a bacon egg and cheese on a toasted everything bagel (yum) but the person after me orders a plain roll (less yum), it is likely the person behind me in line will get their order _first_ because it takes much less time than my order.
-That's exactly what happens with asynchronous programming--functions are called **in order** but do not need to wait for the previous function to finish to be executed.

-For this reason, JavaScript -- a language designed for the web -- heavily relies on **asynchronous** processes.
-From StackOverflow: "When you execute something *synchronously*, you wait for it to finish before moving on to another task.
-When you execute something *asynchronously*, you can move on to another task before it finishes."

 ### setInterval